diskin-lab-chop/AutoGVP/README.md

 ### Custom (non-CAVATICA) input ###
 1. Annotate the germline VCF with VEP.
-2. Run ANNOVAR with InterVar with the following options (to create the VCF input for AutoGVP).
+2. Run ANNOVAR with the following options (to create the VCF input for AutoGVP):
 ```perl
 perl table_annovar.pl input/test_hg38_selected_VEP_annotated.vcf hg38 --buildver hg38 --out test_hg38_selected --remove --protocol gnomad211_exome,gnomad211_genome --operation f,f --vcfinput
 ```
+3. Run InterVar with the following command:
-3. Run AutoPVS1.
+4. Run AutoPVS1.
-4. Optional: VCF annotation with ClinVar.
-If not done by the user, ClinVar file is required input to AutoGVP.
+4. Optional: provide a ClinVar VCF file.
+If not supplied by the user, the most recent ClinVar file will be downloaded with `download_db_files.sh` and used in AutoGVP.
 4. Run AutoGVP.

 AutoGVP Requirements (recommended to place all in the `input/` folder):
-- VEP- and ANNOVAR-annotated VCF (`*VEP.vcf`)
+- VEP-annotated VCF (`*VEP.vcf`)
 - ANNOVAR file (`*hg38_multianno.txt`)
 - InterVar file (`*intervar.hg38_multianno.txt.intervar`)
 - AutoPVS1 file (`*autopvs1.txt`)
-- ClinVar VCF (`clinvar_yyyymmdd.vcf.gz`; optional)
+- ClinVar VCF (`clinvar_yyyymmdd.vcf.gz` optional user input or `clinvar.vcf.gz` will be downloaded with `download_db_files.sh`)
 - `variant_summary.txt`
-- `submission_summary.txt.gz` (can retrieve with `download_db_files.sh`)
+- `submission_summary.txt` (can retrieve with `download_db_files.sh`)
 Note: the variant_summary and submission_summary files need to be uncompressed.

 Example run: